tarantool/doc/doc/2.0/reference/configuration/cfg_logging.rst

 .. confval:: log_nonblock

-    If ``log_nonblock`` equals true, Tarantool does not block on the log file descriptor when it’s not ready for write, and drops the message instead.
-If :ref:`log_level <cfg_logging-log_level>` is high, and many messages go to the log file, setting ``log_nonblock`` to true may improve logging performance at the cost of some log messages getting lost.
+    If ``log_nonblock`` equals true, Tarantool does not block during logging when the system is not ready for writing, and drops the message instead.
+If :ref:`log_level <cfg_logging-log_level>` is high, and many messages go to the log, setting ``log_nonblock`` to true may improve logging performance at the cost of some log messages getting lost.

-    This parameter has effect only if the output is going to ``syslog`` or to a pipe.
+    This parameter has effect only if the output is going to "syslog:" or "pipe:".
+    Setting ``log_nonblock`` to true is illegal if the output is going to a file.

+    The default ``log_nonblock`` value is nil, which means that blocking behavior corresponds to the type of logger.
+    This is a behavior change: in earlier versions of the Tarantool server, the default value was true.

     | Type: boolean
-    | Default: true
+    | Default: nil
     | Dynamic: no

 .. _cfg_logging-too_long_threshold: